 Do you love Roast Chicken?

-Do you have an opinion on oraganic versus standard?
+What is your opinion on oraganic versus standard?
 Only polite answers please.

 It has been amazing to see so many of you putting up photos on Twitter and Instagram where you have made my recipes.
-I honestly cannot express the gratitude I feel, when you place your trust in me.
+Honestly I cannot express the gratitude I feel, when you place your trust in me.
 Ingredients cost money, which is why I test each recipe thoroughly to ensure you have the best possible chance of success when following them.